aishzone/MNIST-Handwritten-Data-Classification/index.md

 import matplotlib.pyplot as plt
 %matplotlib inline
 ```
-Now we go ahead and fetch our MNIST dataset.Although there are many ways to do it we are goint to use **fetch_openml** function.The best part about downloading the data directly from Scikit-Learn is that it comes associated with a set of keys.
+Now we go ahead and fetch our MNIST dataset.Although there are many ways to do it we are goint to use **fetch_openml** function.

 ```
 from sklearn.datasets import fetch_openml
 mnist=fetch_openml('mnist_784')
 mnist
 ```
+The best part about downloading the data directly from Scikit-Learn is that it comes associated with a set of keys.
 So basically, we get the `data` and `target` already separated.
-That makes the job much easier.
+That makes our job much easier.

 ```
-mnist.keys()
+print(mnist.keys())
 x, y = mnist['data'], mnist['target']
 ```
 The data key contains 70000 rows (labels) and 784 columns (images).
 These columns all contain the pixel intensities of the handwritten numbers ranging from 0 to 255 which are of 28 x 28 (784) images.The target key contains all the labels from 0 to 9 corresponding to the data key pixels.